IBM-Cloud/docs/services/iotrtinsights/rules.md

  <li>Trigger every time conditions are met</li>
  <li>Trigger if conditions are met N times in M *Unit of time*</li>
  </ul>
- For a more detailed description of the conditional triggers, see [Conditional triggering](#conditional "Conditional triggering overview").-->
+ For a more detailed description of the conditional triggers, see [Conditional triggering](#conditional "Conditional triggering overview").
 5. Create or select one or more actions that occur if the rule conditions are met.
 For more information about actions, see [Create actions](actions.html#shared "Create actions").
  > For example: An action can be to send an email.
 For information about the different action types, see [Action types](actions.html "Action types").